Security framework for quantum key distribution with imperfect sources: Introduction

-So far, all efforts in this regard \cite{gottesmanSecurityQuantum2004,loSecurityQuantum2007,koashiSimpleSecurity2009,tamakiLosstolerantQuantum2014,pereiraQuantumKey2019,pereiraQuantumKey2020} have come at a price; some proofs are suitable only for particular encoding imperfections \cite{tamakiLosstolerantQuantum2014}, while others severely compromise the system's performance, i.e., its \blue{repetition rate} \cite{pereiraQuantumKey2019,pereiraQuantumKey2020,metgerSecurityQuantum2023, sandfuchsSecurityDifferential2023} and \blue{maximum achievable} distance \cite{gottesmanSecurityQuantum2004,loSecurityQuantum2007,koashiSimpleSecurity2009} \blue{(see \textit{Discussion})}.
-Here, we overcome these crucial problems by presenting a security proof in the finite-key regime against coherent attacks that can incorporate general encoding imperfections and side channels while achieving much higher performances than previous approaches.
-Moreover, our proof requires only partial state characterization, which facilitates its application to real-life implementations.
+So far, all efforts in this regard \cite{gottesmanSecurityQuantum2004,loSecurityQuantum2007,koashiSimpleSecurity2009,tamakiLosstolerantQuantum2014,pereiraQuantumKey2019,pereiraQuantumKey2020} have come at a price; some proofs are suitable only for particular encoding imperfections such as qubit flaws \cite{tamakiLosstolerantQuantum2014}, while others severely compromise the system's performance, i.e., its {repetition rate} \cite{pereiraQuantumKey2019,pereiraQuantumKey2020,metgerSecurityQuantum2023, sandfuchsSecurityDifferential2025} and {maximum achievable} distance \cite{gottesmanSecurityQuantum2004,loSecurityQuantum2007,koashiSimpleSecurity2009} {(see \textit{Discussion})}.
+Here, we overcome these crucial problems by presenting a security proof in the finite-key regime against coherent attacks that can incorporate {bit-and-basis} encoding imperfections and side channels while achieving much higher performances than previous approaches. \blue{Our approach unifies ideas from the quantum coin \cite{gottesmanSecurityQuantum2004,loSecurityQuantum2007,koashiSimpleSecurity2009} and loss-tolerant \cite{tamakiLosstolerantQuantum2014} security analyses in a way that naturally preserves their respective advantages---including their validity against the most general attacks allowed by quantum mechanics without any sequential restrictions---while overcoming their respective limitations.} Moreover, our proof requires only partial state characterization, which facilitates its application to real-life implementations.